-Copying in the iC Tool uses a standard Windows clipboard and may take place within the limits of one device.
-Copying always includes all the inferior components of the selected component.
+Copying in the iC Tool uses a standard Windows clipboard.
+Copying always includes all inferior/children components of the selected component.

 Copying in the iC Tool requires to identify components to be copied by selecting them.
 When a Copy option or Ctrl+C combination is used, the elements are saved to the Windows clipboard.
 This allows the Paste option to be used in any moment in the future until the next element is copied, even after the components, which were copied, were deleted because the iC Tool automatically recreates the copied structure by recreating the needed components remembered in the clipboard.